glynnm/xpdf-web-remote/README.md

 # Xpdf Web Remote

-Prev/Next buttons for Xpdf as a web page formatted for iPhone.
+Prev/Next buttons for Xpdf as a web page formatted for a smartphone (eg iPhone).

 ## Build